PhaserEditor2D/phasereditor2d-scripts-core/README.md

 Contains basic/abstract functionality.
 Often, you will create prefab variants of them (extend them).

 * **ScriptNode** - the base class for all the scripts.
-* **SpriteScriptNode** - base prefab for script nodes accessing sprite objects.
+* **SpriteScript** - base prefab for script nodes accessing sprite objects.
-* **RootScriptNode** - a script node that registers itself into the game object and can be used as a container of other scripts.
+* **RootScript** - a script node that registers itself into the game object and can be used as a container of other scripts.

 ### Event scripts